arontier/ad3-descs/apps/antibody_target/en/README.md

 # Inputs

-1. The fasta sequence of the antibody heavy chain
+1. The fasta sequence of the antibody heavy chain within 150 a.a.
-2. The fasta sequence of the antibody light chain
+2. The fasta sequence of the antibody light chain within 150 a.a.
-3. The fasta sequence of the antigen
+3. The fasta sequence of the antigen  within 300 a.a.

 # Outputs